bxparks/rpn83p/docs/USER_GUIDE.md

 The first calculators that I used in middle school were algebraic calculators.
 Once I got my first HP calculator (the HP-42S) in grad school, there was no going back.
-There is nothing faster and easier than RPN for doing quick calculations on a hand-held device,
+RPN is the fastest and easiest way to do certain types of calculation on a hand-held device.

 There are currently almost no manufacturers of RPN calculators anymore.
 Hewlett-Packard is no longer in the business of making calculators.
 It sold off its calculator division to a company named Moravia in Europe.
 Moravia continues to make the HP-12C, the HP Prime, and a few other generic calculators using its HP license.
-Moravia reissued the HP-15C Collector's Edition a year ago, although that seems to be a limited run production.
+Moravia reissued the HP-15C Collector's Edition a year ago, but that may be only a limited run production.

 The used market for old HP calculators can seem out of control.
-The HP-42S in good working condition continues becomes more rare with each passing year, and now sells for $200-$400 on eBay, which is a sum of money that I cannot justify spending.
+The HP-42S in good working condition becomes more rare with each passing year, and now sells for $200-$400 on eBay.
 The HP-35s model is even worse, going for $300-$600.

 There is a small company named SwissMicros which designs and sells a handful of RPN calculators based on some classic HP calculators (e.g. HP-41C, HP-12C, HP-15C, HP-42S, HP-32Sii).
-They range from $150-$300 in price, which can be hard to justify for non-professional use.
+They range from $150-$300 in price.

 There are no affordable, entry-level, scientific RPN calculators made in the world today.
 This means that students on limited budget are unlikely to be exposed to an RPN calculator.
-Without an influx of new RPN calculator users, RPN calculators will slowly disappear as the previous RPN users slowly drift into old age.
+Without an influx of new RPN calculator users, RPN calculators will slowly disappear as the previous generation of RPN users slowly drift into old age.

 RPN83P hopes to be the easiest and cheapest gateway into the world of RPN calculators for the next generation of users.